Medically reviewed by Drugs.com. Last updated on Sep 12, 2020.

 Use: Labeled Indications

-Osteoporosis: Treatment of postmenopausal women with osteoporosis at high risk for fracture defined as a history of osteoporotic fracture, multiple risk factors for fracture, or patients who have failed or are intolerant to other available osteoporosis therapy.
+Osteoporosis in postmenopausal females: Treatment of postmenopausal females with osteoporosis at high risk for fracture defined as a history of osteoporotic fracture, multiple risk factors for fracture, or patients who have failed or are intolerant to other available osteoporosis therapy.